 Cryoglobulinemia is the presence of abnormal proteins in the blood.
-These abnormal proteins become thick or gel-like in cold temperatures.
+These proteins thicken in cold temperatures.

-Cryoglobulinemia is part of a group of diseases that cause vasculitis -- damage and inflammation of the blood vessels throughout the body.
-The disorder is grouped into three main types, depending on the type of antibody that is produced:
+Cryoglobulinemia is part of a group of diseases that cause damage and inflammation of the blood vessels throughout the body (vasculitis).
+There are three main types of cryoglobulinemia.
+They are grouped based on the type of antibody that is produced: